 After watching it

-three four times, I’m half-ready to write Hercules Mulligan Sandel on a birth certificate.
+four five times, I’m half-ready to write Hercules Mulligan Sandel on a birth certificate.
 Given the widespread popularity of the new Disney Plus performance, let’s guess that the answer is definitely maybe.

 The only question then, is which Hamilton baby names.

-In early 2017, some predicted that the name Hamilton would catch on.
+In early 2017, some predicted that the name Hamilton would rise quickly.

 It fits with so many patterns: long like Sullivan and Harrison, with a sort of gentlemanly quality, like Montgomery.

 Except … none of us want to call our children Ham.
 And the reference feels maybe too obvious.

 In general, Founding Father surnames – think Washington and Jefferson – aren’t particularly popular right now, even though we love Lincoln, Kennedy, and Carter.

 So which Hamilton baby names remain?
 SO many!